hexa-coding/proto101/README.md

 # proto101
- reproduce the initial name tags prototype uing jQuery
+Reproduce the initial name tags prototype uing jQuery In this self proposed exercise, the target is a functional web application.